 (*Note – a dogman is an Australian term for a worker who secures the load and directs the crane operator).

 I had my last two days of school and I was not sad to be leaving.
 One of the teachers said “Thank you for inspiring us with your positivity and for always being happy”.
 I had not long finished telling her and her class I would never do volunteer teaching again and would go back to construction as I would rather build a wall than try and get students to speak English.

 Friday was very rainy but I had golf booked and I wasn’t going to miss experiencing the beauty of Montanyá for a second time.
 I met up with Guillem and enjoyed another delicious meal pre golf – I must admit this is the first time I have played golf full of food.

 This time there was no work photographing or videoing but enjoying the pure pleasure of the course with Guillem and Toni – more golf friends who I will see again.
-Guillem is planning a visit to the east coast of North America next summer and will golf with me on PEI.
+Guillem is planning a visit to the east coast of North America to golf next summer.

 Following our round I had another wonderful golf chat with Jordi (the General Manager at Club de Golf Montanyá) and I am so pleased to have made so many wonderful friends in the short time I have been here.
 Friends who I will keep in contact with and may well catch up with in other parts of the world.

 Today the only thing I had to do was pack and when Teresa asked me if I would like to watch Sara play clarinet and some traditional dancing from this area I readily agreed.
 My last little taste of Catalonia.